Brazilians are very warm, friendly people. If you are staying with a local, within days the whole neighborhood will know everything about you.

 Don't be alarmed, Brazilians love meeting new people, and having a visitor is a novelty for them, especially if you visit a small town.
 It's inevitable that a party will be thrown in your honor – any excuse to make a batch of feijoada (stew of beans with beef and pork).

 There are hundreds of festivals celebrated throughout the year in Brazil.
-The best known is Carnival, but there are so many more.
-During the month of June, Festa Junina celebrates the European Midsummer saints, and was introduced by Portugal when they were colonized.
-Locals dress up in traditional country clothing, and there's lots of dancing, music and of course, food.
+The best known is Carnaval, but there are so many more.
+During the month of June, Festa Junina celebrates the European Midsummer saints, and was introduced by the Portuguese during colonial times.
+Locals dress up in traditional country clothing, and there's lots of dancing, music, and of course, food.

 Whatever you do, don't show up to a party on time – guests are usually between an hour to three hours late.
 If you arrive on time, you might be waiting alone for a long while.

-Want to feel like a local?
+Want to feel like a Carioca (resident of Rio)?
 Drink coconut water or coffee.
 Along the beach vendors use machetes to cut the top off coconuts.
 Enjoy sipping on a coconut while you sit on the beach to blend in.

 Most Brazilians brew coffee first thing in the morning and keep a flask with them all day.
 If you're out, you might start to notice local shops and banks always have a thermos on hand for customers.

-Drinking Coca Cola is not so popular in Brazil, but if you like soft drink try Guarana Antarctica, which gives you a nice little pick me up.
+Drinking Coca Cola is not so popular in Brazil, but if you like soft drinks, try Guarana Antarctica, which gives you a nice little pick-me-up.

 Other hustling examples include impressive sand castles in all shapes and sizes along the beaches, but if you stop to take a photo, a man or woman will approach you and ask for a tip.
 While it is polite to tip the person who built the sand sculptures, this can be an inconvenience because at the time you took the photo, you were unaware of the fee.